 Central Banks in Federal Systems

-A project by members of the Banking and Monetary Committee of the Global Policy Institute London, managed by Professor Sam Whimster, is assessing the relative effectiveness of the US Federal Reserve Bank in comparison to the European Central Bank.
+A project by members of the Banking and Monetary Committee of the Global Policy Institute London, managed by Professor Sam Whimster, is assessed the relative effectiveness of the US Federal Reserve Bank in comparison to the European Central Bank.
 The project takes as its assumption that federal political systems are always dynamic and subject to change.
 Central banks are a key institution in the mutual determination of political federalism.
 Their development responds to the changing needs of the state at the centre and in addressing the demands of continental economic and political regionalism.

 Alexander Hamilton set up the first federal central bank in 1791, a foundational institution of the new American republic.
 It was ideal typical in consolidating the nation’s debt as the basis of its monetary system, acting as the bank to the state, issuing and maintaining a stable currency, and driving economic prosperity.
 This legacy, despite the Jeffersonian tradition, remains in the bloodstream of the present Federal Reserve.
 The ECB was set up in 1998 as a faux central bank with an independent mandate to issue a federal currency and maintain its real value, within a confederal union.